ibmresilient/resilient-community-apps/fn_exchange/README.md

-# Exchange Functions
+# Microsoft Exchange Functions

-This IBM Resilient Function package can be used to access Exchange email and meeting capabilities.
+This IBM Resilient Function package can be used to access Microsoft Exchange email and meeting capabilities.
 The functions provided have the following capabilities:

 * Querying emails